Fatumayattani/Soinhealth_okto_particlenetwork/README.md

 3. **Engage in Support Groups**
    - Connect with other users in general support groups or participate in specialized groups led by certified coaches.
 4. **Join Community Forums**
    - Share experiences and insights, earning health tokens as rewards for your participation.
+**Take Part in Wellness Challenges**
+   - Join challenges that promote better health and earn tokens for your achievements.